Gamification - All Fun and Games Until Someone Loses the Point

 For example, take Monopoly.
 Here is a game that was designed for family and friends to sit down and have some fun with no specific learning objectives as part of the design.
 But, it could be used to help kids learn about things like maths, money and risk.
 This does mean the line between ‘games’ and ‘game-based learning’ is perhaps slightly fuzzy, as games can be used to delivery game-based learning.

-However, the key difference between games and GBL is that ‘games’ are not designer to deliver learning outcomes, but can be used to do so as part of a GBL solution.
+However, the key difference between games and GBL is that ‘games’ are not designed to deliver learning outcomes, but can be used to do so as part of a GBL solution.

 The final piece of the puzzle